 United Kingdom Income Tax.
 An individual U.K. Holder (being an individual who is resident for tax purposes in the United Kingdom) who receives a dividend from the company will generally be subject to income tax on the dividend.
 An individual U.K. Holder will generally pay tax at a rate of zero per cent on the first £5,000 of dividends received by such U.K. Holder.
-(It was proposed in Finance (No.2) Bill 2017 that the £5,000 limit would be reduced to £2,000 from April 2018.
-However, this provision was removed when the Bill was truncated as a result of the announcement of the General Election held on June 8, 2017.
-It is possible that legislation to reduce the limit to £2,000 will be reintroduced).
+Finance Bill 2017, or the Bill, as published on September 8, 2017, contained a provision reducing the current £5,000 limit in respect of the tax-free allowance to £2,000 from April 2018.
+The Bill is expected to become law later this year although it is possible that this provision will either be amended or will not be retained in the resulting Finance Act.